Estafet-LTD/estafet-microservices-scrum/README.md

 ##### Step #2
 Run the playbook.
 The playbook takes about 30 mins complete.

-> Note:- If you are using minishift, it might be advisible to tweak the resources available.
+> Note:- If you are using minishift, it might be advisable to tweak the resources available.

 ```
 $ cd estafet-microservices-scrum/ansible